International Adoption in Quebec: SASIE, Requirements, and Costs

 - At least 18 years old

-- Minimum 18-year age gap between applicant and the child (courts can waive for relatives)
+- Minimum 18-year age gap between applicant and the child (subject to possible court waiver in stepparent or other special cases)

 - Domiciled in Quebec